 History of ResMed

 ResMed and sleep have been synonymous with one another since their formation in 1989, but their research goes back even farther than that.
 Professor Colin Sullivan and his colleagues at the University of Sydney developed the first continuous positive airway pressure (CPAP) device back in 1981.
 This was the first successful non-invasive treatment for obstructive sleep apnea, and ResMed was founded to commercialize the device for the millions of people with undiagnosed sleep apnea.
-Since then, ResMed has worked to develop lighter, quieter, and more comfortable equipment to help millions of patients rest and live better.
+Since then, ResMed has worked to develop lighter, quieter, more comfortable, and more connected solutions to help millions of people sleep, breathe, and live better.

 Originated by ResMed and developed by SleepScore Labs, SleepScore Max is the latest technology to provide users with the tools to learn about their own sleep behaviors, and arm them with the information and advice necessary to get their best night’s rest.